deng-xinran/deng-xinran.github.io/content/authors/admin/_index.md

 ## About Me

-I am an AI researcher and engineer with hands-on experience in developing machine learning pipelines for computer vision and 3D point cloud processing.
-My recent work involves building Python-based tools using OpenCV, scikit-learn, and deep learning frameworks to extract structural features and optimize data workflows.
-I’m passionate about bridging AI theory with practical applications, and I enjoy solving real-world problems through predictive modeling and generative techniques.
+I am a researcher and developer in the field with hands-on experience in the development of machine learning pipelines for computer vision and point cloud 3D processing.
+My recent focus is on the development of Python-based software using OpenCV, scikit-learn, and deep learning frameworks for structural feature extraction and optimization of data workflows.
+I am interested in taking AI theory to practice, and I thrive on resolving real-world challenges through predictive modelling and generative methods.